nickytonline/source.nickytonline.github.io/src/pages/blog/2019-12-16-javascript-or-frontend-centric-conference-to-attend-in-2020.md

 ![Morphius asking Neo to choose the red or blue pill](https://media.giphy.com/media/OvDTq5V3EepBS/giphy.gif)
 </center>

 P.S.
-I’m also a as fan of React, so the conference could be React centric.
+I’m also a fan of React, so the conference could be React centric.

 Drop a [comment here](https://dev.to/nickytonline/javascript-or-frontend-centric-conference-to-attend-in-2020-m44/#comments) with suggestions.
 Thanks in advance!